two4teezee/two4teezee.github.io/src/content/posts/25-08-25-dramatic-zoom/dramatic-zoom.md

 PotS uses maps to set values that allow to customize certain properties of the add-on and exposes them at the very start of the file to allow users to adjust them to their liking.
 This is a really smart way of making the add-on as accessible and customizable as possible.
 The set of options PotS has exposed to users is thorough and allows extensive tailoring for any custom game being developed.
-That said, all of my testing was with the default values as shown below.
+That said, my testing was with the default values as shown below, but I subsequently changed the `pitch_sound` value to `0.70` and `pitch_music` to `1.0`, which completely remedied the only qualm I had with this excellent add-on.

 ```zss wrap=false
 #===============================================================================